 This Whole30 ketchup recipe is made with only a few ingredients, no dates, and requires no blending.
 It’s perfect on everything and in so many other sauces!
 This Whole30 ketchup is a total must, and you’ll want to keep a jar of this paleo condiment on hand at all times.

 This is no regular Whole30 ketchup.

 No, this is the Whole30 ketchup of hope.
-Of promise.
+Of Promise.

 And you know what else about this Whole30 ketchup recipe?
 No dates, sister.
 No dates, no blending, nada.
 In fact, I’m sort of anti-dates in a Whole30.
 For me, they’re total candy, and I found myself noshing on them in the early days of my last round, clearly just staving off that sugar dragon in the laziest of ways.
 Oh, and speaking of lazy?
-I’m anti-dates in sauce because lazy.
+I’m anti-dates in a sauce because, lazy.
 Dates in sauces mean blending, more dishes, more hand-washing (Uh, dates are sticky), more just more.

 So this Whole30 ketchup recipe is sweetened a different way–my favorite way, in fact!
 With the almighty coconut aminos.

 The thing about coconut aminos is that they’re sweet!
 They’re sort of salty, but not very.
 I never entirely replace salt with coconut aminos, but I absolutely love using them to give a recipe a natural sweetness and depth of flavor.
-They used to be the ingredient I told everyone to skip over when doing a Whole30, but now they’re #1 on my list of must-haves.

 And they’re absolutely perfect in this Whole30 ketchup recipe.
 It works like this: stir some stuff together, let it simmer, and… you’re done.
 Easy, easy, easy.